 All Lottie wants to do is have adventures, but no such luck.
-Until she meets Sophia, a girl with an excitingly mysterious history.
-When the two run away from a staged kayak accident to find Sophia’s mum, Lottie learns a lot about having adventures (they’re mostly brilliant but not the bits where you nearly die) and friendship and the truth.
+Until she meets Sophia, a girl surrounded by mystery and danger.
+When the two run away from a staged kayak accident to find Sophia’s mum, Lottie learns a lot about being the hero.
+No matter how many adventures you’ve read about, when you’re suddenly trapped in one – cold, hungry, and being chased by the bad guy – it takes all your real-life wit and bravery to survive…

 Take a Look Inside